mauricechouam/s-technical-curriculum-public-maste/box-model/README.md

 - Download the code from the `Unsolved` directory and attempt to fix the CSS so that it reflects the layout in the image.

 ## Rules
 - You can add or edit CSS, but you cannot remove any of the properties.
-I.e. floats must remain, margin must remain, but you can add new things!
+I.e. margin and widths must remain, but you can add new things!
 - Do not review the solution file until you have completed the assignment

 ## Solution Image